About the Student / Tier 4 Booking System

 Before a student undertakes work for you, you must check whether they hold a Student / Tier 4 visa.

 For hourly paid work, as the engaging manager you must first make sure that the student is set up using the University's Hourly Paid Worker System.
-This will include a check of the student’s documentation detailing their right to work in the UK; this is something that must be completed before the student undertakes any work.
-As a Student / Tier 4 student, even though they have a right to study this does not mean that they automatically have the right to work.
-For example, their valid Student / Tier 4 visa must either be in their current passport (i.e. not in an expired passport) or a Biometric Residence Permit (BRP), in which all new visas are now issued, supported by a current passport.
-Please note: an in-date visa in an expired passport does not give a right to work.
-Read more about checking identity documents.
+This will include a right to work check of the student’s immigration status; this is something that must be completed before the student undertakes any work.
+As a Student / Tier 4 visa holder, even though they have a right to study this does not mean that they automatically have the right to work in the UK.
+Please follow our Right to Work Check guidance for more information on how to carry out a check using the Home Office Online Right to Work Checking Service.

 Once booked, the Student / Tier 4 Booking System generates an e-mail.
 This contains the number of hours booked and a timesheet for the student to complete and submit for approval after the work has been completed.